hotwired/stimulus/handbook/04_managing_state.md

 }
 ```

+To wrap up, let's inspect our working controller in action:

-* Click through the slides and note how `data-slideshow-index` changes in the DOM
+* Navigate through the slides and note how `data-slideshow-index` changes in the DOM.
-* Try starting on a different slide by setting an initial index in the HTML:
+* Try starting on a different slide by setting an initial `index` in the HTML and reloading:
   ```html
   <div data-controller="slideshow"
        data-slideshow-index="2">…</div>